 Frequently asked questions

-Booking for the ceremonies held in July will open towards the end of March/early April, and in October for the January ceremonies.
+Booking for the ceremonies held in July will open around mid April, and in November for the January ceremonies.
 You will be notified via email once the booking has opened.

 Yes, if you are unable to attend the ceremony you will graduate in absentia.

 If you do not attend the graduation that you have been invited to, or do not reply to the invitation, you will not automatically be deferred and re-invited to a later set of ceremonies.
 It may be possible to request a deferral if you are faced with exceptional circumstances.
 Requests for deferral must be submitted in writing to email@example.com and will be considered on a case-by-case basis at the discretion of the Graduation Manager.